 Weights and Measures Act 1985 and subsequent Deregulation Order 1999 (as amended).

-Manufacturers, installers and repairers of weighing and measuring equipment, seeking an approval to conduct verification, need to submit a completed online application form for approved verification, together with relevant supporting documentation.
+Manufacturers, installers and repairers of weighing and measuring equipment seeking an approval to conduct verification (passing as fit for use for trade or re-qualification) need to submit a completed application form for approved verifier status with their supporting documentation.

 Identify an approved verifier

 The Office for Product Safety and Standards (OPSS) maintains an up to date register of all approved verifiers and an up to date list of authorised stamp numbers.